Pedro Aquino

-Pedro Jesús Aquino Sánchez (born 13 April 1995) is a Peruvian professional footballer who plays as a defensive midfielder for Alianza Lima, on loan from Santos Laguna and the Peru national team.
+Pedro Jesús Aquino Sánchez (born 13 April 1995) is a Peruvian professional footballer who plays as a defensive midfielder for Santos Laguna and the Peru national team.

 Club career

 Sporting Cristal

 He made his senior league debut for Sporting Cristal on 2 June 2013 in a Peruvian Primera División 0–2 away loss at Cienciano.

 Monterrey

 On 29 May 2017, Aquino signed for Liga MX club Monterrey, with the club buying 80% of the player's rights.

 Lobos BUAP (loan)

 On 8 June 2017, Aquino joined Lobos BUAP on loan, alongside his compatriot Luis Advíncula from Tigres UANL.
 On 22 July 2017 Aquino made his Liga MX debut against Santos Laguna playing 76 minutes in a 2–2 draw.

 León

 On 24 May 2018, he signed for Léon.
 He made his debut on 21 July 2018, in a 2–0 defeat against Tigres UANL.

 América

 On 1 January 2021, Aquino signed for Liga MX side América on a permanent deal from León.
-Aquino has been a regular and reliable player for America throughout his time there.
+Aquino was a regular player for America during his time there.